 |3.
 Enrollment to Practice||$140|

 As you can see, this enrolled agent fee schedule doesn’t account for the additional testing fees you would have to pay to retake a failed exam part.
 Nor does it include the $35 you must cover if you reschedule your testing appointment 5-29 calendar days before the appointment date.
 Therefore, you should keep these fees in mind as you are making your budget, studying for the exam, and scheduling your testing appointment.
 That way, you’ll be prepared to adjust for them if necessary in the future.

-Along with passing each exam part on your first attempt, you can also save on EA review courses with my exclusive discounts.
-If you’re able to sit for each part only once and use one of the discounts offered by the EA course providers, you can save hundreds of dollars!
+Along with passing each exam part on your first attempt, you can save on EA review courses with my exclusive discounts.
+If you can sit for each part only once and use one of the discounts offered by the EA course providers, you can save hundreds of dollars!